Let Them Eat Gluten Free Cake

 Some of the items linked in this post are affiliate links, meaning, at no additional cost to you, if you click through and make a purchase, I will earn a small commission.

 Who else has been seeing cute little pumpkin shaped breads all over the internet?
-When I saw them, I just knew I had to concoct a gluten free version because they are so impressive and, yet, looked so easy to shape.
+When I saw them, I just knew I had to concoct a gluten free version because they are so impressive and, yet, looked so easy to shape and they'd look so good on any Thanksgiving table.
 It came down to which dough I was going to use and I decided on my gluten free sweet dough, mainly because it’s such an easy dough to work with.
 These gluten free pumpkin dinner rolls are by far the cutest things to come out of my kitchen in a while, but they’re also so, so tasty and as soft as can be!

 ingredients measured out on grey and black granite top.

-• Gluten free sweet dough — these rolls are made with my gluten free sweet dough, the same that’s used for my cinnamon rolls and SO MANY more of my recipes.
+• Gluten Free Sweet Dough -- these rolls are made with my sweet dough, the same that’s used for my cinnamon rolls and SO MANY more of my recipes.
 A half a recipe is all you need.

 • Real pumpkin puree — make sure not to buy the pumpkin PIE filling.
 It’s not the same.